Private Information Management Initiative (PIMI) Overview

 - Integration of the Records Management Policy into everyday employee activities

-The RIT Information Security Office is leading this initiative with the assistance of project team representatives from each college and division.
+RIT Information Technology Services (ITS) is leading this initiative with the assistance of project team representatives from each college and division.
 The representatives include:

 - An Information Steward/Management Representative who will receive reports detailing the location of Private information and will lead remediation efforts of Private information found in electronic and paper forms.